thoughtrealm/bumblebee/ROAD_MAP.md

 mechanisms might be sufficient.
 They could support fairly large user sets, but would incur relatively high latency on rights with large user sets.
 - Allow optional support for TLS
-- Use a cipher exchange approach similar to the bee asymmetric+symmetric encoding format for when no TLS is configured.
+- Use a cipher exchange approach similar to the bumblebee asymmetric+symmetric encoding format for when no TLS is configured.
 This should be fine for any scenario, including public transports, but definitely should be fine for local or internal networks.
 - It would be managed by a user admin role.